 - Making financial transactions in a way deliberately intended to avoid reporting

 Furthermore, the Supreme Court of the United States has stated that any act where the “likely effect of which would be to mislead or to conceal” information from the IRS constitutes an affirmative willful attempt to evade one’s tax obligations.
+These principles have been applied in some of the most aggressive enforcement actions, including major tax evasion prosecutions pursued by federal authorities.

 Does that mean a mere failure to file will not lead to criminal charges?